-This paper is a report on the use of simulation games in design education.
+This paper is a brief report on the use of simulation games in design education.
 Our objective was to find solution to the question: "How to do design education effectively and efficiently for hundreds of people with minimum resources?"
-In the paper the learning theories are described in short.
+In the paper the learning theories are described in very short.
 Our focus is to describe observations and recommendations for people who have similar challenge.
-In the end we have discussion about the drawbacks of the learning method.
+In the end we have discussion e.g. about the drawbacks of the learning method.

-Two different simulation games were used; one with university students and another with industrial people.
-At university quantitative data was gathered from exams and the results were analysed.
-Especially the learning of low grade exam students was impressive when using simulation game.
+Two different simulation games were used; one with the university students and another with the industry people.
+At university quantitative data was gathered from exams and the results with and without simulation game were compared.
+Especially the learning of poorly motivated students was very impressive when using simulation game.
 The data from industry is based on observations while using simulation game.
 The results were that each of the workshop, game, and simulation elements can support the effort if configured and synchronized properly.
-The simulation games are valuable method for design education with skillful design, scoping and facilitation.
+The simulation games are valuable method for design education with skilful design and scoping.

-Keywords: Simulation games, design education, university, industry.
+Keywords: Simulation games, design education, concept mapping, learning circle

-1 Introduction
+1 INTRODUCTION

 The industry is seeking people who are capable of designing competitive products and services.
 The design task is more and more complex; the product must be innovative, competitive, it has to re-use platform components, it has to be modular and serve the needs of several stakeholders along it's lifecycle.

 These demands are common for design educators.
 The competition and business environment imposes severe challenges on the teaching of new product development.
 At the same time there is less time and educators available.
-The design education is done also for people in industry and there the additional challenge is to create an environment they are able to concieve what is possible, how to do it and take decision when to do it.
+The design education is done also for people in industry and there the additional challenge is to create an environment they are able to conceive what is possible, how to do it and take decision when to do it.
 To summarize, there are more design phenomena to teach, more complex phenomena to teach and scarce resources available to deliver the learning solution.